Jkim8436/Seoul-Real-Estate-Investment-Strategy/README.md

 A framework for recommending district (gu) × building-type investment targets in Seoul, tailored to three investor risk profiles — Conservative, Balanced, Aggressive — checked against statistical tests, a regression model, and an out-of-sample validation, with an interactive dashboard for screening the results.

-> Completed as part of a 4-person team project.
-All analysis, modeling, and code in this repository are individual work — see [Individual Contribution](#individual-contribution).
+Solo project — data collection through analysis, modeling, statistical validation, and the dashboard are all individual work.

 ---